fractaledmind/alfred_zotquery/README.md

 ![Updating the cache](/screenshots/zotquery_cache.png)

 This function will find your Zotero sqlite database, read its contents, and create a JSON cache of the pertinent information.
-Since it is directly reading your Zotero database, the Zotero app **MUST** be closed when you run this function.
-Otherwise, the database will be locked and unreadable.
-This provides the reason for separating the caching and the querying functions: if every query read the sqlite database, you could only use the Alfred workflow when the Zotero app was closed.
-Since the queries read the JSON cache instead, you can run the workflow in any environment.
-You must still, however, update the cache with the Zotero app closed.